mbrazeau/MorphyWeb/gitpage/index.md

 Macs are quite restrictive about permissions for programs downloaded from the web.
 So, when you first try to run Morphy, the  operating system will try to stop you.
 Navigate to `System Preferences > Security & Privacy` and choose "Allow" for Morphy.

+## Staying up to date

+Join the [Morphy user group](https://groups.google.com/forum/#!forum/morphy-phylogenetic-software-announcements).
+This is a low-traffic forum for announcements about updates to the software and documentation.

 ## User guide

 A list of commands is provided with the ‘help’ command.
 However, that list is a lot of promises and not a lot of action.
 The basic functionality of Morphy is doing searches using either random addition sequence + branch-swapping or using the "ratchet”.